adisembiring/aws-saa-preps/10-app.md

 ## Redshift Performance
 When you create a parameter group, the default WLM configuration contains one queue that can run up to five queries concurrently

+## AWS Redshift SPectrum
+queries against exabytes of unstructured data in Amazon S3 Amazon Redshift also includes Redshift Spectrum, allowing you to directly run SQL queries against exabytes of unstructured data in Amazon S3.
+No loading or transformation is required, and you can use open data formats, including Avro, CSV, Grok, ORC, Parquet, RCFile, RegexSerDe, SequenceFile, TextFile, and TSV

 # AWS Glue
 AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.
 You can create and run an ETL job with a few clicks in the AWS Management Console

+# AWS Elastic Map Reduce (EMR)
+log processing system for map reduce

 # AWS Work Space / Main Frame